Pagan Kingdom: Mongol invasions

 Rise of small kingdoms after the fall of Pagan Empire c.
 1310.
-Tai-Shan Realm of Shan states, Lan Na and Sukhothai as well as Ramanya in Lower Myanmar were Mongol vassals.
+Tai-Shan Realm of Shan states, Lan Na, Sukhothai, and Ramanya in Lower Myanmar were Mongol vassals.
 Myinsaing was the only non-Mongol vassal state in the region.

 The first signs of disorder appeared soon after Narathihapate's accession in 1256.
 The inexperienced king faced revolts in Arakanese state of Macchagiri (present-day Kyaukpyu District) in the west, and Martaban (Mottama) in the south.
 The Martaban rebellion was easily put down but Macchagiri required a second expedition before it too was put down.
 The calm did not last long.
 Martaban again revolted in 1285.
 This time, Pagan could not do anything to retake Martaban because it was facing an existential threat from the north.
-The Mongols of the Yuan dynasty demanded tribute, in 1271 and again in 1273.
+The Mongols of the Yuan dynasty demanded tribute in 1271 and again in 1273.
 When Narathihapate refused both times, the Mongols under Kublai Khan systematically invaded the country.
 The first invasion in 1277 defeated the Burmese at the Battle of Ngasaunggyan, and secured their hold of Kanngai (modern-day Yingjiang, Yunnan, 112 km north of Bhamo).
 In 1283–85, their forces moved south and occupied the land down to Hanlin.
 Instead of defending the country, the king fled Pagan for Lower Myanmar, where he was assassinated by one of his sons in 1287.

 The Mongols invaded again in 1287.
 Recent research indicates that Mongol armies may not have reached Pagan itself, and that even if they did, the damage they inflicted was probably minimal.
 But the damage was already done.
 All the vassal states of Pagan revolted right after the king's death, and went their own way.
 In the south, Wareru, the man who had seized the governorship of Martaban in 1285, consolidated Mon-speaking regions of Lower Myanmar, and declared Ramannadesa (Land of the Mon) independent on 30 January 1287.
 In the west too, Arakan stopped paying tribute.
 The chronicles report that the eastern territories including trans-Salween states of Keng Hung, Kengtung and Chiang Mai stopped paying tribute although most scholars attribute Pagan's limits to the Salween.
 At any rate, the 250-year-old Pagan Empire had ceased to exist.